 - GRAVITY (astrometric measurements): ESO invites proposals with the goal of performing astrometric measurements, a capability which is still under development (see, e.g., the following articles: Gravity collaboration, 2017, A&A 602, A94 and The Messenger 170, 10).
-Proposers who need help with the preparation of GRAVITY astrometric observations are invited to contact the ESO Helpdesk well in advance of the deadline. - GRAVITY dual-field wide mode: Since Period 110 a new dual-field wide observing mode is offered for the UTs and the small and large (previous astrometric) configurations of the ATs.
+Proposers who need help with the preparation of GRAVITY astrometric observations are invited to contact the ESO Helpdesk well in advance of the deadline. - GRAVITY dual-field wide mode: The dual-field wide observing mode is offered for the UTs and the small and large (previous astrometric) configurations of the ATs.
 This mode allows fringe tracking from a target that is up to 30 arcsec away from the science target by using the VLTI Star Separators to separate the beams.
 The magnitude limits of the fringe tracker and acquisition camera and the expected sensitivity for the science camera in this mode can be found on the GRAVITY webpages and are based on a preliminary characterisation of the mode.
 Due to the need of good atmospheric conditions (turbulence category 30% and better), observations are strongly encouraged to be carried out in service mode to ensure that the conditions are met.
 Note that the dual-field wide mode only provides relative measures (differential visibilities and phases), no absolute visibilities, due to atmospheric effects when separation increases.
-Calibrations of the interferometric transfer function are thus not needed and not offered for this mode. - For MATISSE targets for which photometry may be too noisy, direct measurement of the correlated fluxes is possible for objects with lower fluxes that for visibility measurements.
+Calibrations of the interferometric transfer function are thus not needed and not offered for this mode. - For the GRAVITY dual-field wide mode at the limit of system performance, in particular for crowded fields or embedded objects, it is recommended to confirm positions and magnitudes of AO-guide and fringe tracking stars in images with sufficient angular resolution, not relying purely on catalogs.
+Such images might also be provided as additional finding charts.
+We are in the process of further characterizing the performance of the GRAVITY-wide mode as a function of separation of the FT star and the atmospheric conditions.
+Note that the offered maximum separation of 30 arcsec distance may be optimistic unless the weather is excellent and both the FT and SC stars are bright.
+With more typical conditions, the maximum separation may be somewhat smaller. - For MATISSE targets for which photometry may be too noisy, direct measurement of the correlated fluxes is possible for objects with lower fluxes that for visibility measurement.
 See the MATISSE news page for details.
 Absolute calibration of correlated fluxes requires special calibrators, as not only their sizes need to be known, but also their SED.
-Please contact the VLTI Expertise Centre at Leiden Observatory for help with selecting appropriate calibrators and data reduction.

-- As from Period 112, MATISSE is offered for narrow off-axis mode for exo-planet and similar observations (with GRAVITY as fringe tracker), meaning while GRAVITY tracks fringes on a source, MATISSE can point to a nearby offset position.
-See the MATISSE news page for details. - The cooling pump of the PIONIER detector is currently not performing, which affects the performance of the instrument.
-ESO, in collaboration with the PIONIER consortium, is looking into possible solutions.
-A direct consequence of the instrument status is that no Large nor Monitoring Programs are offered for Period 112.
+Please contact the VLTI Expertise Centre at Leiden Observatory for help with selecting appropriate calibrators and data reduction. - MATISSE is offered for narrow off-axis mode for exo-planet and similar observations (with GRAVITY as fringe tracker), meaning while GRAVITY tracks fringes on a source, MATISSE can point to a nearby offset position.
+See the MATISSE news page for details.
+Since Period 114 MATISSE is fully available in the GRA4MAT mode with the ATs.
+With the UTs, chopping with GRA4MAT is not available and only shorter L band DITs are offered.
+The instrument offers the choice of various spectral resolving powers covering either L and/or M-band (depending on the resolving power) and N-band.
+The HIGH+ mode is only available with the GRA4MAT mode. - The cooling pump of the PIONIER detector is currently not performing, and the temperature sensor of the detector is not functional.
+This situation may affect the performance of the instrument.
+While a spare for the pump has been identified, the temperature sensor problem remains.
+A direct consequence of the instrument status is that no Large nor Monitoring Programs are offered for Period 114.